DirkDuesentrieb/rsyslog-influx/README.md

 1550679421546549914 CRON    authpriv 10            colector  pam_unix(cron:session): session closed for user root            3317   info     6
 ```

-The written data filds and keys are based on Telegrafs syslog measurement.
+The written data fields and tags are based on Telegrafs syslog measurement.
 Dashboards and queries should work as before.
 ```
 > show field keys from syslog
 name: syslog